-If you have a hive you would like to reuse whose previous inhabitants died all at once, it would be prudent to get it checked, or better still, destroy it altogether.
+If you want to reuse a hive whose previous inhabitants died all at once, it would be prudent to get it checked or, better still, destroy it altogether.

 Splitting a hive is just one of the many activities a beekeeper should get used to.
 Don’t let any failed attempts deter you.

 Even the experts can’t boast 100% success.
 Splitting a beehive is a great way to maximize the productivity of your existing colonies.